 Physical activity plays a crucial role in maintaining a healthy lifestyle.
 The ability to partake in lifelong physical activity stems from developing the skills and understanding early on in one’s life.
 Physical Education (PE) teachers at Vyners aim to ignite a spark in all students so that they find an activity that they will continue throughout their life.
-This is a difficult thing to do as not all students enjoy physical activity but, by providing the opportunity to participate in a wide variety of activities, and teaching in a way that allows all students to achieve at their level, the majority of students leave Vyners with at least knowing the importance of physical activity, skills and knowledge which will allow them to participate and the confidence to go out and pursue the activity they enjoy in order to lead a healthy lifestyle.
+By providing the opportunity to participate in a wide variety of activities, and teaching in a way that allows all students to achieve at their level, the majority of students leave Vyners with at least knowing the importance of physical activity, skills and knowledge which will allow them to participate and the confidence to go out and pursue the activity they enjoy in order to lead a healthy lifestyle.

 Key Stage 3

 In years 7 and 8 the focus is on ensuring that students get a taster of a wide variety of activities whilst developing their fundamental skills and implementation of tactics and creative ideas.
 Activities include athletics, badminton, basketball, cricket, cycling, dance, fitness, football, gymnastics, handball, hockey, netball, outdoor and adventurous activities, rounders, rugby, softball, striking games and table tennis.